devops329/devops/instruction/security/security.md

 #### JWT Pizza database password

-The JWT Pizza Service is currently defined to store the database password in a local configuration file.
-If that file is ever accidentally posted to GitHub, or located on a compromised storage device, then it will give an attacker an essential piece to your security puzzle.
-Instead of storing the password in clear text in the configuration file, several other options could have been used.
+The JWT Pizza Service is currently configured to store the database password in a local configuration file.
+If that file is ever accidentally committed to GitHub or found on a compromised storage device, it gives an attacker an essential piece of your security puzzle.
+Instead of storing the password in cleartext, several other options could be used:

-1. Encrypt the password in the configuration file.
-Require a private key to decrypt the password which is only obtainable if the device is executing with a given role in the AWS environment.
+1. **Encryption**: Encrypt the password in the configuration file.
+Require a private key to decrypt it, which is only obtainable if the device is executing with a specific AWS role.
-1. Retrieve the password from the AWS secrets manager when the service starts up.
-Only allow the key to be retrieved from a device with a given role in the AWS environment.
+2. **Secrets Manager**: Retrieve the password from AWS Secrets Manager when the service starts.
+Only allow the key to be retrieved by a device with a specific role.
-1. Configure RDS database access to not require a password if the request comes from a device with a given role in the AWS environment.
+3. **IAM Authentication**: Configure RDS database access to not require a password at all if the request comes from a device with a specific AWS role.

 ### Hardening

-Consider a device that allows the entire world to make an unauthenticated SSH connection on any network port, and then gives them root access to the device.
-This is an obvious security violation, but an only slightly less egregious example includes letting anyone access to port 22, but requiring a textual password for the root user.
-What you really want is to only allow network access from an approved list, a white list, of IP addresses, where a user is authenticated by a named account using a cryptographically secure private key.
-The user is then restricted to only have access to the storage, memory, and applications necessary for them to accomplish their job.
+Consider a device that allows the entire world to make an unauthenticated SSH connection on any port and grants root access.
+This is an obvious security violation.
+A slightly less egregious (but still dangerous) example is allowing anyone access to port 22 but requiring a simple password for the root user.

+Ideally, you should only allow network access from a **whitelist** of approved IP addresses, where users are authenticated via named accounts using cryptographically secure private keys.
+Users should then be restricted to the specific storage, memory, and applications necessary for their jobs.

-This process of going from being extremely open to allowing only the very smallest window necessary to accomplish a task is called hardening.
-When developing a system it is often necessary to be liberal with access until you can figure out what exact access is required.
-However, you must make sure that you restrict that access once the system definition has matured.
+This process of moving from an open state to the most restrictive window necessary is called **hardening**.
+When developing a system, it is often necessary to be liberal with access until you determine exactly what is required.
+However, you must restrict that access once the system definition matures.

-For example, while setting up your JWT Pizza Service on AWS it is tempting to supply liberal permissions to your CI pipeline so that it can deploy containers to the AWS container registry, ECR.
-This might look like the following.
+For example, while setting up your JWT Pizza Service on AWS, it is tempting to supply liberal permissions to your CI pipeline so it can deploy containers to the AWS Elastic Container Registry (ECR):

 ```json
 {